 The summerhouse is another single-skinned timber building, this time with plenty of glass for all that sunlight, heat, and taps-aff weather.

 They come in all shapes and sizes, typically a wooden structure, and their main purpose is to be used in those spring and summer months as a beautiful additional area to relax in your garden.

 Summerhouses can also be versatile.
 Sheddies create working spaces, gin palaces, reading areas, gyms, creative spaces for those much-loved hobbies, a social space for friend and family gatherings.

 The key factor here is that you will typically use this on a temporary basis.
 It’s a seasonal building.
 More so in the spring/summer.
 Less so in the Autumn/Winter.

 Prices range from £1,000 – £8,000.

 What exactly is a garage?

 The mighty Garage.
 Garages are larger than your shed and are typically used for storing vehicles from prized cars to expensive lawnmowers.
-They’re ususally a concrete structure but also come as a timber building and sometimes metal.
+They’re usually concrete structures but also come as a timber buildings and sometimes metal.
 (We wouldn’t class a metal structure as a Garage as they are single- skinned)

 We typically say anything 16’ x 10’ upwards should be classed as a Garage and priced from a couple thousand to £15,000-£20,000 – maybe more.